Coupling of plasmons to the two-magnon continuum in antiferromagnets

 We will consider in this work two examples of antiferromagnets with non-zero electric-dipole coupling: (i) a three-dimensional antiferromagnet and (ii) a quasi-two dimensional layered antiferromagnet, both shown in \cref{fig:setup}.
 As a model for the 3D AFM we take an easy-axis rutile antiferromagnet, such as \ch{MnF2} or \ch{FeF2}, where the placement of the anions removes the center of inversion located between neighboring ions.
 For the quasi-2D AFM we take inspiration from the cuprates and consider layers of a square lattice AFM, with an additional non-magnetic ion placed in a checkboard fashion---which removes the center of inversion located between neighboring magnetic ions \cite{shanDynamicMagneticPhase2024}.
 Both compounds retain a global inversion symmetry.
 We consider a semi-infinite bulk crystal, which for the Rutile-based AFM can be treated in the three-dimensional limit, whereas the quasi-2D AFM can be treated as decoupled 2D layers.

 We note in passing that these models support altermagnetism \cite{smejkalEmergingResearchLandscape2022,smejkalConventionalFerromagnetismAntiferromagnetism2022} if sufficiently long-ranged magnetic exchange paths are included \cite{liuChiralSplitMagnon2024,smejkalChiralMagnonsAltermagnetic2023, gohlkeSpuriousSymmetryEnhancement2023}.
 As a result, the two magnon species could exhibit a d-wave splitting \cite{smejkalChiralMagnonsAltermagnetic2023}.
-We neglect any discussion of altermagnetism in the following and assume degenerate magnons, since the splitting only provides corrections to the continua of magnons at finite momenta.
+We neglect any discussion of altermagnetism in the following and assume degenerate magnons, since the splitting only provides corrections to the continua of magnons build from an $\alpha$ and $\beta$ magnon at finite momenta.